AndyAn7/TeamProfileGenerator/README.md

 # TeamProfileGenerator
-A generator that queries and then creates a list of employees with pertinent information to be displayed as relates to the user search.
+A generator that queries and then creates a list of employees with pertinent information to be displayed as relates to the user input.